dart-lang/site-www/src/codelabs/async-await.md

   prints "Your order is: Instance of '_Future<String>'".

-In the next sections you'll learn the about futures, `async`, and `await` so that you'll be able to write the code necessary to make `getUserOrder()` print the desired value ("Large Latte") to the console.
+In the next sections you'll learn the about futures, `async`, and `await` so that you'll be able to write the code necessary to make `fetchUserOrder()` print the desired value ("Large Latte") to the console.

 {{site.alert.secondary}}